 These muffins will keep for about 3 months in the freezer.
 Allow them to thaw on the counter before eating.

 Three average-size bananas mashed up will amount to about 1 cup of banana total.
-Of course if yours are larger or smaller this will change a bit but you can count on about 3 bananas to equal 1 cup.
-If you actually measure for this recipe and you are a little over or under, that’s okay!
+Of course, if yours are larger or smaller this will change a bit but you can count on about 3 bananas to equal 1 cup.
+If you actually measure for this best banana muffins recipe and you are a little over or under, that’s okay!
 Three bananas total will work just fine.

 Cinnamon Swirl Banana Muffins